The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 There are a few ingredients I always tell patients to watch out for.
 Not because they're 'toxic' or scary, but because they're genuinely more likely to irritate your skin than help it, especially if you're using actives like retinol or exfoliating acids.

 Added fragrance is the big one.
 And I mean both synthetic fragrance AND natural fragrance.
 Your skin doesn't care if the irritant came from a lab or a lavender field.
-If the ingredient list says 'parfum,' 'fragrance,' or lists a bunch of essential oils like lavender, tea tree, or eucalyptus… that's a pass for me.
+If the ingredient list says 'parfum,' 'fragrance,' or lists a bunch of essential oils like lavender, tea tree, or eucalyptus, that's a pass for me.
 They smell nice.
 Your moisture barrier does not care.

 Denatured alcohol (listed as 'alcohol denat.') is another one I skip when it's high up on the ingredient list.
 A tiny amount buried near the bottom?
 Probably fine.
-But when it's in the first five or six ingredients, it's there to make the formula dry down fast - at the expense of stripping your barrier over time.
+But when it's in the first five or six ingredients, it's there to make the formula dry down fast, at the expense of stripping your barrier over time.
 Not what you want in a product that's supposed to be protecting your skin.

 Same goes for old-school astringents like witch hazel and menthol.
-They feel 'refreshing' in the moment, but that tingle isn't your skin thanking you… it's low-grade irritation.
+They feel 'refreshing' in the moment, but that tingle isn't your skin thanking you.
+It's low-grade irritation.
 If your moisturizer is stinging or burning, one of these is usually the culprit.

 Using a Drugstore Moisturizer With Tretinoin or Retinol

 This part deserves its own section, because it's where I see the most people go wrong.
 Retinoids speed up skin-cell turnover, and especially in the first few weeks, that often means dryness, flaking, and that tight, papery feeling.
-A good moisturizer isn't optional here - it's the thing that keeps you consistent enough to actually see results.
+A good moisturizer isn't optional here.
+It's the thing that keeps you consistent enough to actually see results.

 Frequently Asked Questions